 And I’m writing to tell you that following that path might work well for some people and it may have worked well in the past, but it isn’t something I would recommend to anyone.
-And it isn’t one I would recommend moving forward.
+It isn’t one I would recommend moving forward.

 I’m not writing this post primarily for parents who are already convinced that homeschooling is the way to go.
-I’m writing it for the parents who are scared to death to homeschool or, especially, unschool.
-Who are scared to death that if their child doesn’t tick off all the academic and extra-curricular boxes and graduate high in their class that they will end up living in a cardboard box under a bridge.
+I’m writing it for the parents who are scared to death to homeschool or, especially, take a more relaxed homeschooling approach.
+Parents who are scared to death that if their child doesn’t tick off all the academic and extra-curricular boxes and graduate high in their class that they will end up living in a cardboard box under a bridge.

 There is another way and it is increasingly important to consider that other way.

 So how does someone who navigated the system so well as a student and worked in the system as a professional end up basically ditching that very system for her own child?

 How does someone know before she even has a child that she wouldn’t want her child in her own school or classroom?

 For one thing, the system has changed so much since I graduated.
 I’m not convinced that following in my valedictorian path would do Caroline much good, even if she was inclined that way (which she absolutely is not).
 More and more kids may be graduating with 4.0 and higher GPAs, but they lack higher level thinking skills.
 Teaching to the test the past twenty years has destroyed a generation of students to the point they now need their parents to help them at college and even attend their job interviews.

 The cost of higher education is absolutely ridiculous.
 I refuse to see my daughter saddled with debt to start her life.
 If the system requires her to start off practically bankrupt, then we’re not participating.